-My art is an extension of myself.
-My pieces become a vessel that I pour myself into and then display for people to see.
+My art is an extension of myself — my imagination.
 I investigate truth within my own darker wonderland.
 I contemplate and search deeply in my mind where I find a realm of intangible ideas.
 I then turn my imaginings into reality.
 There is a direct correlation between my art work and my taste in literature.
-I love descriptive, intricate, articulated, dark, obscure tales.
+I often draw inspiration from existing texts.
+I love descriptive, intricate, articulate, dark, obscure tales.
 My work echoes this dystopian mood.
+Although my work is fictional, it comes from an emotional and truthful place.
+It is often perceived as eerie; things seem strange.
 I am a happy person but I find beauty in the representation of the ugly.
-By ugly I mean the deep ugly truths and emotions that boil to the surface when human beings are pushed to extremes: a murder and the guilt that comes with it, a mistreated mental illness that festers inside and gnaws at you, or living trapped, unable to leave an abusive relationship.
+By ugly I mean the deep ugly truths and emotions that boil to the surface when human beings are pushed to extremes: a murder and the guilt that comes with it, a mistreated mental illness that festers inside and gnaws at you, or living like a human puppet.

 Truths are unveiled and personalities are exposed.
 Things creep all over.
 I communicate with my audience by instilling them with images that loiter.
 I like to haunt people so that some remnant of my work can linger in their heads long after they leave the theater.